everestial/phase-extender/README.md

-# Some Q/A on phase-extender:
+# Some Q/A on phase-extender - to complete ??? :

   **_1) What kind of algorithm does phase-extender use ?_**
     phase-extender uses first-order-transition probabilities from each level of genotypes from former haplotype block to each level of genotypes to later haplotype block.
 This version (v1) uses **forward-1stOrder-markov chains** and **backward-1stOrder-markov chains** transition probabilities.
 Future versions will follow improvements by adding markov-chains of higher order.